sitandr/hike-dispenser/src.md

 2.  **Optimize** (optional)

    ​	Specifies parameters that should be optimized (*global values*).
 It must be dictionary with keys that are names of optimized and values (also dicts) that specify it characteristics.
+If not specified, **v** (value) only is used at default parameters.
 Currently available:

    1. **Pain** (multiply) specially for this parameter, default is 10 (look at `pain_multiply` in *Options*).
 Can be used to set priorities of pain.